 I can see right through the bars but I’m still stuck inside.

 Bacon was a sadomasochist, a drunk, a magnificent disaster who somehow channeled all that damage into something that makes me feel less alone in my own damage.
-His figures writhe and dissolve because that’s what it feels like to be human when the lies are striped away.
+His figures writhe and dissolve because that’s what it feels like to be human when the lies get stripped away.
 No redemption, no hope, no bullshit, just the raw fact of existence screaming back at me from a purple void.